 Still not sure what all this would look like?

 I know the life you’re leading is – what do we call it?
 Oh right.
 Frustrating.

 Believe me.
 I’ve lived it, too.
 But the last thing you need to worry about on this journey is the way they will remember you.

 As yelling, because no one can ever clean.
 Or find their shoes.
 Or keep their hands to themselves at a social gathering.

 This isn’t what God meant for you when he gave you these exceptional children.
 And you don’t need to live with the stress of wondering what you’ve done wrong.

 You haven’t done anything wrong.
 You’ve got the tools you need right in front of you.

 Set up your scaffold and external support system and restore your family’s sense of peace.

-If you’d like an in-depth look at executive function and access to the printables (and more) above, check out the Executive Function Family Toolkit.
+If you’d like an in-depth look at executive function and access to the printables above, check out the Executive Function Family Toolkit.
 Need help implementing everything?
 I’ve got you covered in Peace on Purpose: the Executive Function Boot Camp.

 Enjoy this post?
 Read on: